The Ethics of Defensive Killing

 For example, if an unarmed person attacks you, using lethal force would not be proportional to the threat posed.
 However, lethal force may be necessary to protect yourself if someone threatens you with a weapon.

 According to the theory, the use of force is justifiable only under certain conditions.
-These include when it is in self-defense, to protect innocent lives, or to defend against aggression.
+These include self-defense, protecting innocent lives, or defending against aggression.

 Conclusion